robertsdotpm/p2pd/docs/source/python/queues.rst

 are still duplicated there.
 So you may have to flush messages you've already processed should you want to use that queue.

+**Recall that by default P2PD will subscribe to SUB_ALL if a pipe has a destination set.** If you don't want to queue such messages you will have to call unsubscribe.
 The way to unsubscribe is to use the delete method.

 .. code-block:: shell